acritelli/aws-labs/lab_0_IAM.md

 Perform the following from the IAM console.

 1. Add a new user
-2. Specify a desired user name.
+2. Specify a desired user name
     * This user should only be used for this series of labs, so use something descriptive like "labuser"
 3. Specify the Access Type as "AWS Management Console access"
 4. Use a custom password of your choice